shubhamRaje98/Inshort-on-steroids/README.md

-# Inshort Bharat - News Application
+# NewsIn - News Application

 ## Features of the system.
 # A) Authentication with OTP